robinverstraelen/ccp-autoscaler/README.md

 A step by step walkthrough to get this up and running in your own environment:

+1. Clone this GIT repository
+2. Change directory to ccp-autoscaler
-1. Insert your ECDSA private key into the [private.key](src/private.key) file
+3. Insert your ECDSA private key into the [private.key](src/private.key) file (edit the file and paste in the key)
-2. Build your docker image using the [Dockerfile](Dockerfile)
+4. Build your docker image using the [Dockerfile](Dockerfile) (docker build -t "imagename" .)
-3. Push the Docker image to your repository
+5. Push the Docker image to your repository (docker push "imagename")
-4. Edit [cron.yaml](cron.yaml) variables to match your setup
+6. Edit [cron.yaml](cron.yaml) variables (ip, user, pass of your CCP management interface; k8s cluster name; the name you gave your pushed image) to match your setup
-5. Apply the cron.yaml file to your cluster
+7. Apply the cron.yaml file to your cluster (kubectl apply -f cron.yaml)

 ## How it works